wp-plugins/lastfm-records/readme.txt

 = Why doesn't it work? =

 It's not easy to answer this question.
 Lots of testing has been done to make sure the plugin works in different browsers, and as part of different themes.
-If you are not seeing cd covers on your site, there are a couple of things you can check.
+If you are not seeing cd covers on your site, there are a couple of things you can check:

 = Did you add a widget or shortcode? =